capital-G/supercollider-wiki/git-workflow-and-guidelines.md

 ## Releasing ##

-A month or so before the beta release, the release manager creates a new branch named after the release -- say `3.9`.
-Uncontroversial bug fixes should be merged into the `release-3.9` branch, and everything else should go into the master branch.
-This causes the `3.9` and master branches to diverge, so the fixes in the `3.9` branch should periodically be merged into master to keep master up to date.
+A month or so before the beta release, the release manager branches off `develop` to create a new branch named after the release -- say `3.9`.
+Uncontroversial bug fixes should be merged into the `3.9` branch, and everything else should go into the master branch.
+This causes the `3.9` and `develop` branches to diverge, so the fixes in the `3.9` branch should periodically be merged into `develop` to keep `develop` up to date.

 The first thing to do in release mode is to remove the `SCClassLibrary/deprecated/3.8` directory and document these removals in the changelog.
 Corresponding UGen and primitive code should also be removed.
 Be careful when deprecating UGens and be considerate of alternate clients!